kienlacmai/Interactive-Search-Algorithm/README.md

 ## 📚 Attribution

-Built by **Benny Lu & ** as an interactive learning aid for search algorithms.
+Built by **Benny Lu & Kienlac Mai** as an interactive learning aid for search algorithms.